hakankkk/hakankkk/README.md

 <p> Welcome to my Github Page, If you know more please contribute 💻 🔨</p>
 <br />
 <br />
-Due to the environmental limitations in Incident Response activities, I try to create the same Powershell and CMD Script.
+Due to the environmental limitations in Incident Response activities, I'm trying to write what I wrote as a Powershell script, and also as a CMD.
 (Policies and Blocks )
 <br />
 <br />